 FAQ

-• The Smart Pump uses tried and true technology developed over 150 years ago!
-As a peristaltic pump, tubing is compressed between rolling elements that squeeze liquid through the tubing.
+• The Smart Pump uses tried and true technology developed over 150 years ago: the peristaltic pump.
+As tubing is compressed between rolling elements, the liquid in the tubing is pushed through the tubing.
 This technology is used in many common reagent dispensers found in labs, such as the Combi Multidrop.

 What makes the Smart Pump special is coupling this reliable technology with modern control and logic.
-The Smart Pump can be controlled by a physical toggle switch, through our custom software, or even though a simple command line executable.
+The Smart Pump can be controlled physically or programmatically.

-• We designed the Smart Pump so it would not need a liquid level sensor.
+• We designed the Smart Pump so it wouldn’t need a liquid level sensor.
 Other pumps require a sensor to avoid overfilling the reagent reservoir.
 While that feedback loop is logical, it has a few drawbacks.
-First, it requires cable management for the sensor and means there’s one more thing on your liquid handler deck taking space.
+First, it requires cable management for the sensor and means there’s one more thing to manage on your liquid handler deck.
 Second, liquid level sensors may not be compatible with certain liquids.
-We wanted the Smart Pump to not have that limitation.
 Third, and perhaps most importantly, if a sensor fails it can have catastrophic consequences.
 If the sensor fails, other pumps might not shut off and this would lead to flooding of your liquid handler.

-Instead of relying on a liquid level sensor, the Smart Pump was designed to deliver (or remove) just the right amount of liquid at the right time.
+Instead of relying on a liquid level sensor, the Smart Pump was designed to pump just the right amount of liquid at the right time.
 And with a liquid calibration feature in our custom software, you can fine tune the control to whatever liquid you’re using in your application.

 • The LEDs serve a few functions: